-Professor Mary Ruffolo’s research focuses on organizational factors that influence sustaining evidence based interventions/programs in community mental health settings, adapting efficacious interventions for children and youth experiencing serious mental health challenges, and addressing ways to disseminate interventions with at-risk populations (e.g., families of children with serious mental illness, adults with severe mental illness).
-She is involved in evaluating initiatives focusing on integrating behavioral health and primary care.
-She is committed to research that addresses the needs of vulnerable populations served by the health and behavioral health public systems.
+Professor Mary Ruffolo’s research focuses on integrated behavioral health and primary care, organizational factors that influence sustaining evidence-based interventions/programs in community behavioral health settings, adapting efficacious interventions for children and youth experiencing serious mental health challenges, and addressing ways to disseminate interventions with at-risk populations.

 School of Social Work